 The basque people, whose militant nationalism is such a thorn in the flesh to the authorities in Spain, are not confined to that country alone.

-The basque people, whose militant nationalism is such a thorn in the flesh to the authorities in Spain, are not confined to that country alone.
+Background: The basque people, whose militant nationalism is such a thorn in the flesh to the authorities in Spain, are not confined to that country alone.
 Their homeland stretches across the French frontier, at the western end of the Pyrenees, and includes several famous French holiday resorts, such as Biarritz and St. Jean de Luz.